Should high-speed rail come to Palo Alto, it will not sit atop a massive Berlin Wall, as some rail opponents have feared.

 Building an aerial viaduct between Embarcadero Road and Churchill Avenue would result in the loss of two traffic lanes on Alma Street.
 At the same time, traffic at Churchill could improve, since cars would no longer have to wait at the railroad tracks, the analysis states.

 Some methods will be significantly costlier than others.
 Yet the Rail Authority did not eliminate any option solely on cost, according to the report.
 Rather, it is opting to design the whole San Jose to San Francisco corridor and then estimate the costs for each segment.

 The Authority warned that the most costly of alternatives may not be feasible.
-If every segment of the line were to be built with the most expensive method, the cost for the whole route could be four to five times more expensive than what has been estimated.
+If every segment of the line was built with the most expensive method, the cost for the whole route could be four to five times more expensive than what has been estimated.

-"Such high cost alternatives would be impractical," the report states.
+"Such high cost alternatives would be impractical," the report stated.